Why do SMEs implement integrated management systems ?

 There are many factors that influence the success of MSS implementation by an SME – those below are also addressed extensively in the ISO handbook.

-1. Stick to your
+1. Stick to your existing management system

 Any organization that stays in business and is able to provide products and services to its customers operates a management system, however lean or informal.
 This system, in whatever form, should be taken as the basis and starting point for implementing an MSS such as ISO 9001.
 Implementing ISO 9001 does not mean you “build” a (new) quality management system, but that you evaluate your current management practices against ISO 9001 requirements, and adapt and add where necessary.
 Therefore, every management system is unique and an organization should not buy a handbook from the Internet or apply standard procedures provided by a consultant.
 The risk is that these tools may not fit, will add bureaucracy, will not be seen by employees as adding value - and are only likely to be activated when the annual certification audit is imminent !